Fading Echoes of Interaction: Probing Centuries of Preexplosion Mass-Loss in Four Type IIn Supernovae: Results

 We use our luminosity, the rough ejecta speed, the 1 keV spectral luminosity from PIMMS (taken from the total 0.2 - 10 keV luminosity), and the fitted temperature of 2.85 keV to find a mass-loss rate (with a 120 km s$^{-1}$ wind speed from \citet{Taddia2013}) of $(2.0 \pm 1.3) \times 10^{-3}~\rm{M_{\odot}~yr^{-1}}$ (incorporating errors from the discrepant wind speeds found by \cite{Taddia2020} and \cite{Andrews2017}).
 This result is interpreted in Section \ref{sec:Discussion}.

 SN 2013L was not detected in GMRT radio observations.
 To obtain a limit on the mass-loss rate, we model the 1.25 GHz (as this is the most constraining point) non-detection in a synchrotron scenario detailed by \citet{Chevalier_98} with the emission attenuated by both synchrotron self-absorption (SSA) and free-free absorption (FFA), with the free-free optical depth detailed by i.e. \citet{Weiler2002}.
 We assume for a Type IIn that the optically thin spectral index $\alpha=0.75$ \citep[][see Equation \ref{eq:powerlaw}]{Stroh_2021} and assume the CSM density profile exponent $s=2$ without other constraints.
-We take the shock speed \eq{\sim4000~km\,s^{-1}} (assuming the shock radius=\eq{V_{sh}t}) and find that \eq{\dot{M}<4.9 \times 10^{-2}\,M_{\odot}~yr^{-1}} (throwing away the limit from a scenario where pure FFA is causing absorption at 1.25 GHz of $> 10\,\rm{M_{\odot}~yr^{-1}}$ as unphysically high based on the X-ray result).
+We take a shock speed \eq{\sim4000~km\,s^{-1}} (assuming the shock radius=\eq{v_{s}t}) and find that \eq{\dot{M}<4 \times 10^{-3}\,M_{\odot}~yr^{-1}} (considering the limit from a scenario where pure FFA is causing absorption at 1.25 GHz of $> 10\,\rm{M_{\odot}~yr^{-1}}$ as unphysically high based on the X-ray result).
 We thus find that the radio non-detection is consistent with the mass-loss rate inferred from the X-ray detection.
-A mass loss rate on the order of \eq{10^{-3}\,M_{\odot}~yr^{-1}} suggests a slightly decreasing to relatively constant mass-loss rate from early-time measurements on the order of \eq{10^{-3} - 10^{-1}\,M_\sun~yr^{-1}} measured by \citet{Andrews2017,Taddia2020}, indicating that any enhanced mass-loss occurred mainly in the 400 years prior to explosion.
+A mass loss rate on the order of \eq{10^{-3}\, M_{\odot}~yr^{-1}} suggests a decreasing or possibly relatively constant mass-loss rate from early-time measurements on the order of \eq{10^{-3} - 10^{-1}\,M_\sun~yr^{-1}} measured by \citet{Andrews2017} and \citet{Taddia2020}, indicating that any enhanced mass-loss occurred mainly in the 400 years prior to explosion.